extraes/BW-Chaos/README.md

   - This is harmless.
 It just means that an effect failed to properly stop.
 The effect should automatically stop.

-  - This shows up as something along the lines of "Exception in coroutine of type BWChaos.EffectHandler+<Timer>" and usually contains the term "System.NullreferenceException"
+  - This shows up as something along the lines of "Exception in coroutine of type BWChaos.EffectHandler+<Timer>" and usually contains the term "System.NullReferenceException"

   - Even though I know *why* this happens, it is very tedious to hunt down every instance by myself, so if you told me which effect caused it, I would be grateful.